logicalclocks/hops-docs/docs/user_guide/hopsfs/acls.rst

   user > named user > Union(group, named groups) > other

-Worth noting is the meaning of 'Union' here.
-If the user's groups matches any in the third step, the checking will not proceed to the 'other' entry.
+Worth noting is the meaning of "Union" here.
+If the user's groups matches any entry in the third step, checking will not proceed to the 'other' entry.
 Furthermore, if the user's group entries matches several in the Union step, an entry that provides access will overshadow an entry that denies access.

 It is also important to note that the MASK entry of each file will limit permission in named user, group and named groups.